*updated January 16, 2022

 With Shopify Plus, access to Liquid is part of the package.
 As a result, advanced customizations and significant changes are potentially achievable.
 If you have the coding know-how, the possibilities are nearly unlimited.

-Usually, the number available is sufficient for a small team, coming in between two and 15, depending on the service level.
+Usually, the number available is sufficient for a small team, between two and 15, depending on the service level.
 But, if you maintain a large staff, you may run out of spots.

 Additionally, Shopify Plus gives you more control over account permissions.
 You can segment your staff based on job function, ensuring they only have access to the areas they genuinely need and nothing they don't.

 Similarly, Shopify Plus accounts get access to exclusive apps.
 For example, Shopify Flow provides e-commerce automation tools, allowing you to identify triggers and conditions to couple with specific actions.

-All Shopify users have access to robust support options.
-Along with an online help center and community forums, you can reach out for direct assistance 24/7.
+A Shopify store has access to robust support options.
+With an online help center and community forums, you can reach out for direct assistance 24/7.
 You can connect by phone, email, or live chat for essential support.

-One of the biggest differences to consider during the Shopify vs. Shopify Plus debate is the cost for each service.
-Shopify accounts are available at three price points, depending on the features you need.
-If you’re just starting out, Shopify Basic makes it easy to get started if you're creating.
+One of the most significant differences to consider during the Shopify vs. Shopify Plus debate is the cost for each service.
+Shopify payments are available at three price points, depending on the features you need.
+Shopify Basic makes it easy to get started if you're creating.

 If you want to add professional reporting, increase the number of staff accounts from 2 with basic to 5, access discounted shipping rates, and reduce credit card rates, the Shopify account level could be ideal.
 It runs $79 a month, which is still very reasonable.